NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 Search results are displayed as the user is typing, with labels indicating the type of each search result in the list (project, case, or file).
 Users users will see a brief description of the search results, which may include the UUID, submitter ID, or file name.
 Clicking on a selected result or pressing enter will open a detail page with additional information.

-## Projects
+### Projects

-### Summary
+#### Summary
 At a high level, data in the Genomic Data Commons is organized by project.
 Typically, a project is a specific effort to look at particular type(s) of cancer undertaken as part of a larger cancer research program.
-The GDC AWG Portal allows users to access aggregate project-level information via the Projects Page and Project Summary pages.
+The GDC Pre-Release Data Portal allows users to access aggregate project-level information via the Projects Page and Project Summary pages.

-### Projects Page
+#### Projects Page

 The Projects Page provides an overview of all harmonized data available in the Genomic Data Commons, organized by project.
 It also provides filtering, navigation, and advanced visualization features that allow users to identify and browse projects of interest.
-Users can access Projects from the Data Portal toolbar, or directly at [https://portal.awg.gdc.cancer.gov/projects](https://portal.awg.gdc.cancer.gov/projects).
+Users can access Projects from the Data Portal toolbar, or directly at [https://portal.Pre-Release Data.gdc.cancer.gov/projects](https://portal.Pre-Release Data.gdc.cancer.gov/projects).

 On the left, a panel of facets allow users to apply filters to find projects of interest.
 When facet filters are applied, the table and visualizations on the right are updated to display only the matching projects.
 When no filters are applied, all projects are displayed.